-Jacksonville-area Naval Academy Alumni member resigns, apologizes after racial comments aired on Facebook Live
+Retired Jacksonville-area Navy captain apologizes after racial slurs aired on Facebook

 JACKSONVILLE, Fla. – A retired Navy captain, who lives in Atlantic Beach, has resigned from the U.S. Naval Academy Alumni Association board after he accidentally broadcast a conversation he was having with his wife on Facebook, according to a statement from a family spokesperson.

 News4Jax received a copy of the recording, which was live on Facebook for more than 30 minutes.
-Scott Bethmann and his wife, Nancy, were apparently discussing the Black Lives Matter movement while watching television, when they began making racial comments.
+Scott Bethmann and his wife, Nancy, were apparently discussing the Black Lives Matter movement while watching television, when they began using slurs and making other racially insensitive comments.
+Bethmann is heard using the N-word.

+They appear to be discussing how some large companies are putting out statements that denounce racism.

+“We support.
+We support.
+Every single company has put their word out,” Bethmann says in the video.
+“I’ve gotten an email about how, we’re supporting and we need to fix this problem.
+F*** you.”

 The video appears to end when Bethmann begins reading comments on his phone.

-“Some how I clicked on to some live event," he’s heard saying.“What are they talking about?”
+“Somehow I clicked on to some live event," he’s heard saying.
+“What are they talking about?”

 On Saturday, Bethmann’s Facebook page had been removed.